terrell/cubscout/README.md

 users = Cubscout::User.all(mailbox: 12345)

 # Cubscout::User.all returns an array of Cubscout::User objects, from
-# which attributes can be read
+# which attributes can be read.
 users.each { |user| puts user.first_name }
 ```